In a typical house, the basement is an unattractive space that serves for piling all those boxes of stuff you can’t bear to throw away.

 If you’ve only tackled minor household DIY projects before, a major home improvement job like a basement renovation can feel intimidating.

-However, if you’re no stranger to the drill and various types of screwdrivers and have an inclination to learn, finishing your basement could be the project that takes your building skills to the next level.
+However, if you’re no stranger to the drill and different types of screwdrivers and have the inclination to learn, finishing your basement could be the project that takes your building skills to the next level.

 If you need some inspiration, YouTube has plenty of DIY videos that feature a beautifully finished basement.

 Can a Homeowner Finish Their Own Basement?

 At The Tool Scout, we fully share your passion for DIY house projects.
 Few things are more rewarding than stepping back and saying, “Whoa!
 I can’t believe I did it all on my own.”
 However, it’s important to know one’s limitations.